Week 3 in November - FREE Lesson Plans

 I warm up with them every day.
 I like to use the I do, We do, You do teaching method.

-I use these boxes all the time, and they are amazing for visual learners (I am!)
+I use these boxes all the time, and they are amazing for visual learners (I am a visual learner too!)

 Here is an example from the sounds we are focusing on this week: /d/ /n/ /g/